Milos Beaches are by far some of the best beaches in Greece!

 Full Blog Post: Tsigrado Beach Milos

-As mentioned above, Firiplaka Beach lies along the southern coastline on Milos island.
+Firiplaka Beach lies along the southern coastline of Milos Island.
 From Adamantas to Fyriplaka Beach the drive takes around twenty minutes.

 Apart from this, you can find smaller rock pools and lagoons at one end of Fyriplaka Beach which is ideal for snorkeling.

 Fyriplaka is also a great place to watch the sun go down if you stick around long enough.
 Not a bad way to finish off a full day of beach hopping in Milos!

 Full Blog Post: Firiplaka Beach

 Ammoudaraki Beach is very much off-the-beaten-path and in my opinion, one of the best beaches on Milos!

 If you’re willing to go the extra mile to visit Ammoudaraki, I guarantee you will have the beach entirely to yourself.

 Ammoundaraki Beach can be found on the far most western coastline of Milos Island.